-Alimony in North Carolina is the most subjective financial issue in any divorce case.
-Only an experienced Raleigh divorce attorney can offer you accurate guidance on how alimony is handled in any particular jurisdiction.
+In North Carolina, alimony is the most subjective financial issue in any divorce case.
+Only an experienced divorce attorney can offer accurate guidance on how alimony is, and should be, handled in a particular jurisdiction.

 What is Alimony?

 The law of alimony is complex and evolving.
-Prior to October 1995, “marital fault” was an essential element in any claim for alimony.
-The Legislature revised the law in October of 1995 to eliminate fault as a requirement for an alimony claim and established “marital misconduct as only one factor among many to consider.
-The result of this change was to make alimony much more of a financial issue as opposed to a “who did what to whom” issue.
-This is not to say that the behavior of a spouse is irrelevant in the analysis however.
+Prior to October 1995, “marital fault” was an essential element in any alimony claim.
+In October 1995, the Legislature revised the law to eliminate fault as a requirement for an alimony claim and established marital misconduct as only one factor to consider.
+The result of this change was to make alimony more of a financial issue as opposed to a “who did what to whom” issue.
+This is not to say that the behavior of a spouse is irrelevant in the analysis.

-Factors That Contribute to a North Carolina Alimony Case
+Factors That Contribute to an Alimony Case in North Carolina

-Pre-separation adultery still proves a valuable defense to alimony claims.
-Other “bad acting” so to speak can have negative consequences in an alimony case.
-The ability to earn, the lifestyle of the parties prior to separation, along with other financial factors also plays a significant role in alimony cases.
-It is also important to keep in mind that alimony carries with it serious tax considerations which should be factored into any trial or settlement of the issue.
+Pre-separation adultery is a valuable defense for alimony claims.
+The ability to earn, the lifestyle of the parties prior to separation, along with other financial factors also play significant roles in alimony cases.

 How Our Raleigh Divorce Law Firm Can Help

 At The Doyle Law Group, P.A., we educate each client by giving them an understanding of the issues at play.
 We then assist them in making the best decisions for themselves and their family.